nawta/sascodec/README.md

 ## Getting Started

-This is the repository for the SASCodec, which is applied in paper "TransVIP: Speech to Speech Translation System with Voice and Isochrony Preservation".
+This is the repository for the SASCodec, which is applied in paper [TransVIP: Speech to Speech Translation System with Voice and Isochrony Preservation](https://arxiv.org/abs/2405.17809).

 ### Installation